 - The examination is a systematic review of your skin from head to toe; if you would normally wear make up, or nail polish, please remove these before your appointment.

 - Your breasts, and genitalia, are not normally examined unless you advise the doctor that you have concerns in those areas.
+The doctor may request that a chaperone be present.

 - The doctor will use a dermatoscope during the examination.
 Using dermoscopy, or as its sometimes known, skin surface microscopy, to evaluate pigmented lesions, enables an appropriately trained and experienced doctor to identify the abnormal structural features of melanoma.
 Borderline lesions may also be closely observed and benign lesions can be confidently diagnosed without the need for biopsy.
 Microscopic images of any areas of interest will be recorded as the examination progresses.